Refinitiv/refinitiv-ui/documents/src/pages/elements/list.md

 el.data = data;
 ```

-## Data property interface

-The `data` property of the `ef-list` use the [ListData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/list/helpers/types.ts) interface for its data items.
-Each item defaults to type ItemData, it can be anything extended from [DataItem](./custom-components/utils/data-management#data-item).
+The `data` property of the `ef-list` use the [ListData](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/list/helpers/types.ts) type for its data items.
+Each of this item defaults to type `ItemData`.
+It could also be anything extended from [DataItem](./custom-components/utils/data-management#data-item).

 ## Using a composer to set and manage data